matheusportela/matheusportela.github.io/_posts/2016-07-07-day-16-combinatorial-explosion.md

 That's it for today, folks.

-This you like this post?
+Did you like this post?
 If so, get in contact with me via my twitter account [@matheusvportela](https://twitter.com/matheusvportela) and follow [my GitHub repository](https://github.com/matheusportela/enigma-machine), where I'm developing a Enigma simulator in JavaScript.